frameRateZero/Blog/001_Reproducing_Schotter.md

 ## Reproducing Schotter as an Obligatory 'Hello World!'

-Computer programmers, coders, have ritualized printing "Hello, World!" as a first simple program.<sup>[1](#myfootnote1)</sup> Printing a some words is as basic as it gets.
-But "Hello, World!" is more that a test program.
+Computer programmers have ritualized printing "Hello, World!" as a first simple program over the last 50 years.<sup>[1](#myfootnote1)</sup> Printing some words is as basic as it gets.
+But "Hello, World!" is more than a test program.

-For beginners like me, it is a rite of passage, and anouncement.
+For beginners like me, it is a rite of passage - an anouncement.
 It feels a little like a coming of age ceremony transitioning from Graphical User Interfaces to text-driven commands.
 So, how do generative artists initiate this?

 First, some background.
 For generative artists, the text, the code, produces images and graphics.
 An algorithm, a set of rules procedure, tells the computer to draw lines or color pixels.
 So, the most basic "Hello World" program for a generative artist must draw something and use an algorithm.
 Not any loop with a random variable will do.
 An poor example is a static noise generator: